 The Honors Program

 Majors interested in competing for departmental honors should take the Senior Seminar in the fall of their senior year.
-Toward the end of the fall semester, the Director of Undergraduate Studies will ask seniors to produce a proposal for a senior thesis if they are inclined to undertake the exercise.
+Toward the end of the fall semester, the Director of Undergraduate Studies will ask seniors to produce a proposal for a senior thesis if they are inclined to undertake the exercise.-This should be a 3-5 pages essay clearly establishing a preliminary corpus and a theoretical frame-.
 After reviewing the proposals, the faculty will invite a small number of majors to compete for honors based on the strength of the proposal, the quality of the research paper produced in the Senior Seminar, and the overall academic record in the department.

 In order to be considered for departmental honors, a student must maintain a GPA of at least 3.6 in major courses.
 An invitation to pursue the honors track is not a guarantee that honors will be awarded.
 Please keep in mind that, according to Columbia College rules, no more than 10% of the majors graduating in a department or program may be awarded departmental honors.

 Students who accept the invitation to pursue the honors track will enroll in an independent-study course in the spring (Spanish W3998; "Supervised Individual Research") and will undertake a research project with a faculty member during their last semester at Columbia that will result in the drafting of the thesis.
 This faculty member does not need to be the professor from whom the student took the Senior Seminar.
 Students must identify as early as possible a faculty member who is willing to supervise their project and who will assign the final grade for the course.
 The independent study course taken in the spring will count toward the number of courses required to fulfill the major.
 Students may develop further and expand the paper produced in the Senior Seminar or a paper produced for another course, or undertake a new project in consultation with the faculty sponsor.